minkymorgan/bytefreq/README.md

   - PSV (pipe-separated values)
 - it is limited to data recived on STDIN
 - Report generation
+- User options for high and low grain reporting

 ## Getting Started
 ### Prerequisites